childtoy/Adaptive-HDM/README.md

 # Adaptive Hilbert Diffusion Models for Controllable Smoothness in Continuous Function Generation

-This repo is the official Pytorch implementation of Adaptive-HDM: "[Adaptive Hilbert Diffusion Models for Controllable Smoothness in Continuous Function Generation]()".
+This repo is the official Pytorch implementation of Adaptive-HDM(Adaptive Hilbert Diffusion Models for Controllable Smoothness in Continuous Function Generation).
+This code is based on the [MDM](https://github.com/GuyTevet/motion-diffusion-model/tree/main).

 <img src="./asset/overview.png">